 The role play section is designed to test your ability to handle different situations.
-Again the aim is to see how you would perform against a typical day to day scenario that a police officer would come up against.
-It ia another way to test the core skills needed to become a police officer.
+Again the aim is to see how you would perform against a typical day-to-day scenario that a police officer would come up against.
+It is another way to test the core skills needed to become a police officer.

-- Each of the exercises is spilt into 2 parts, the preparation phase and the activity phase.
+- Each of the exercises is split into 2 parts, the preparation phase and the activity phase;

-- The aim of the role play exercise is to test how you respond to and deal with situations you are presented with.
+- The aim of the role play exercise is to test how well you respond to and deal with situations you are presented with;